LucasBorza/network-notebook/Documentation/BGP.md

 -   The filters cannot be applied to a single neighbor that is configured as part of a peer group; the filter must be applied to the entire peer group, or the neighbor must be reconfigured to be outside the peer group.

--   Each tool\'s matching logic examines the contents of the BGP Update message, which includes BGP path attributes (PAs) and network layer reachability information (NLRI).
+-   Each tool's matching logic examines the contents of the BGP Update message, which includes BGP path attributes (PAs) and network layer reachability information (NLRI).

--   If a filter\'s configuration is changed, a **clear** command is required for the changed filter to take effect.
+-   If a filter's configuration is changed, a **clear** command is required for the changed filter to take effect.

 -   The **clear** command can use the soft reconfiguration option to implement changes without requiring BGP peers to be brought down and back up.

 The order of preference varies based on whether the attributes are applied for inbound updates or outbound updates.

 **For inbound updates the order of preference is:**